 “It is the first time we find two supermassive black holes that are this close to each other, less than half the separation of the previous record holder.”

-Supermassive black holes formed by merging of smaller black holes
+Supermassive black holes formed by the merging of smaller black holes

 Co-author Holger Baumgardt, a professor at the University of Queensland, Australia, said the merging of black holes like these could explain how the most massive black holes in the Universe come to be, adding: